 Haddock and cod are both part of a large family of cold-water fish that also includes ling, hake, pollock and freshwater burbot.
 They're found offshore in most of the North Atlantic, with haddock living in deeper waters and cod thriving further north.

-Both cod and haddock are lean, firm, white-fleshed fish, but they're not identical from the cook's perspective.
-Cod fillet tends to be thicker and firmer, and it has a cleaner, milder flavor.
-Haddock is slightly less white and is more flavorful than cod; it's usually in thinner, flatter portions.
-An exception is haddock "loins," a thick and somewhat cylindrical portion cut from the back of the fish.
+Haddock taste is more flavorful with more of a fishy flavor than cod and a bit more sweetness.
+It's usually in thinner, flatter portions and is less white in appearance.
+An exception is the haddock "loin," a thick and somewhat cylindrical portion cut from the back of the fish.
 Haddock is generally softer-textured and more fragile than cod, especially during the summer months.

-Cooking Cod and Haddock
+Cooking Cod or Haddock

 Thick slabs of cod fillet are better for grilling, broiling or pan-searing, because their added depth provides time for the surface to brown before the tender flesh inside overcooks.
-Cod must be oiled before broiling or grilling; otherwise, its lean flesh dries in the intense heat.
+Cod must be oiled before broiling or grilling.
+Otherwise, its lean flesh dries in the intense heat.
 Either fish is suitable for baking or casseroles, with haddock bringing more flavor, but cod holding its shape better.

 Cured Cod and Haddock